MyAlexro/Scriptool/README.md

 ## Download a video from Youtube
-Insert the link of a Youtube video, choose a quality from the available ones and download it                                             The algorithm was written by me
+Insert the link of a Youtube video, choose a quality from the available ones and download it.
+The algorithm was written by me

 ## Others incoming...
 <pre>